truflation/tsn-sdk/docs/api-reference/api-reference.md

 }
 ```

-For more examples and detailed usage patterns, please refer to the test files in the SDK repository.
+Please refer to the test files in the SDK repository for more examples and detailed usage patterns.
 These tests provide comprehensive examples of various stream operations and error-handling scenarios.